- Language: en

 Behind the scenes, Django delegates decisions about how and where to store files to a file storage system.
 This is the object that actually understands things like file systems, opening and reading files, etc.

-See below for details of the built-in default file storage system, and see Writing a custom storage system for information on writing your own file storage system.
+See below for details of the built-in default file storage system, and see How to write a custom storage class for information on writing your own file storage system.

 See File storage API for the file storage API.